afqueiruga/afqueiruga.github.io/_posts/2017-12-28-hessian-mnist.md

 It's a 7850x7850 dense matrix that takes up 235MB.
 In terms of side length, it's tiny, but it's dense, which makes it take up a ton of space and pretty expensive to solve on just a laptop.
-I solve matrices that are 60MB (sparse) all the time, but beyond that it'll take MPI to get anywhere.
+I solve sparse matrices that are 60MB all the time, but beyond that it'll take MPI to get anywhere.

 This is how we would do one step with Newton's method.
 Because we'll _never_ get